THUDM/GLM-130B/README.md

 - **Reproducibility:** all results (30+ tasks) can be easily reproduced with open-sourced code and model checkpoints.
 - **Cross-Platform:** supports training and inference on NVIDIA, Hygon DCU, Ascend 910, and Sunway (Will be released soon).

+If you find our work and our open-sourced model useful, starring our repo to encourage our following development! :)

 ## News

 - 🌟 **[2022.08.24]** We are proud to publish the quantized version for GLM-130B.
 While preserving the activation precision as FP16, the model weights can be quantized to as low as **INT4 with almost no degradation of performance**, further reducing the hardware requirements of the GLM-130B to **a single server with 4 * RTX 3090 (24G)**!
 See [Quantization of GLM-130B](docs/quantization.md) for details.